ethan-ou/vscode-gift/README.md

 ### Title Variants

 All question types also include snippets with titles.
-For long snippets, add `title` to the end of your existing snippet.
-For short snippets, add a `t`.
+For plain-English snippets, add `title` to the end of your existing snippet.
+For shorthand snippets, add a `t`.

 |                             Plain-English | Shorthand                                             |
 | ----------------------------------------: | ----------------------------------------------------- |